DepInjoy/geektime/doc/DB/00_Spark/SourceRead/00_00_Scheduler.md

       } else {
         -1
       }

       // Skip the barrier taskSet if the available slots are less than the number of pending tasks. if (taskSet.isBarrier && numBarrierSlotsAvailable < taskSet.numTasks) {
         // Skip the launch process.
-        // TODO SPARK-24819 If the job requires more slots than available (both busy and free
-        // slots), fail the job on submit. logInfo(s"Skip current round of resource offers for barrier stage ${taskSet.stageId} " + s"because the barrier taskSet requires ${taskSet.numTasks} slots, while the total " + s"number of available slots is $numBarrierSlotsAvailable.")
+        logInfo(s"Skip current round of resource offers for barrier stage ${taskSet.stageId} " +
+          s"because the barrier taskSet requires ${taskSet.numTasks} slots, while the total " +
+          s"number of available slots is $numBarrierSlotsAvailable.")